Rang3l2/Python-URL-Word-Generator-and-Mutator/Elements_road_maps.md

 compare the captured words to a word list of common words and remove the words and writes the remaining words.

 v3
-next add the word length options and create a list of urls
+next add the word length options, remove duplicate words and create a list of urls